varasys/certshop/Readme.md

 - **O** - Organization
 - **OU** - Organizational Unit

-The Distinguished Name for a certificate is first inherited from the certificate authority which will sign the certificate, and then modified by the -dn flag of the certificate being generated.
+The Distinguished Name for a certificate is first inherited from the certificate authority which will sign the certificate, and then modified by the "-dn" flag of the certificate being generated.
 Inheritance of a value can be masked by leaving the value empty.

 ```bash
 certshop ca -dn="/CA=My CA/O=My Organization/OU=My Organizational Unit"